 DNA lesions often block DNA replication, so cells possess specific, often error-prone, DNA polymerases to bypass such lesions and to promote replication of damaged DNA.
 More than 220 DNA lesion bypass polymerases have been discovered.
-Most of these polymerases, which share sequence similarity and catalyze DNA polymerization with low fidelity and poor processivity, are classified into a new family: the Y-family.
-Human polymerases eta (η), iota (ι), kappa (κ) and Rev1 are examples of DNA lesion bypass Y-family enzymes.
+Most of these polymerases, which share sequence similarity and catalyze DNA polymerization with low fidelity and poor processivity, are classified into the Y-family.
+For example, Dpo4 is a lone Y-family polymerase from Sulfolobus solfataricus, a hyperthermophilic archaeon.
+Human polymerases eta (η), iota (ι), kappa (κ), and Rev1 are examples of eukaryotic DNA lesion bypass Y-family enzymes.
 Pol η, encoded by hRAD30A, bypasses cis-syn pyrimidine-pyrimidine dimers efficiently and accurately.
 Mutations in hRAD30A inactivate Pol η and lead to UV-induced mutagenesis and skin cancer.
-The Suo laboratory is using pre-steady state kinetic methods to decipher the detailed mechanisms of correct and incorrect nucleotide incorporations opposite undamaged or damaged DNA templates by Dpo4, a thermostable polymerase from Sulfolobus solfataricus, Pol η, Pol ι, Pol κ, and Rev1.
-We have developed a novel assay, short oligonucleotide sequencing assay (SOSA), to determine the DNA sequence of lesion bypass products synthesized by Y-family enzymes.
-We are employing single molecule and stopped-flow FRET spectroscopy to probe the DNA binding properties and conformational dynamics of individual DNA polymerase molecules with undamaged and damaged DNA substrates.
-Furthermore we are working to crystallize binary and ternary complexes of Dpo4 bound to various types of damaged DNA and nucleoside analogs.
-Our studies will establish a general kinetic, thermodynamic, and structural mechanism for DNA translesion synthesis.
-More importantly, a better knowledge of the Y-family polymerases based on our results will facilitate the understanding of cancer formation and the development of anticancer drugs.
-Additionally, we are undertaking similar studies to investigate the kinetic mechanisms of replicative polymerases including Sulfolobus solfataricus polymerase B1 and Human DNA polymerase epsilon (ε).
+During lesion bypass, a Y-family polymerase will be switched onto damaged DNA while a replicative polymerase is blocked and switched off from the lesion site.
+The Suo Laboratory is using pre-steady-state kinetic methods, single molecular techniques, X-ray crystallography, and Cryo-EM to decipher the detailed mechanisms of lesion bypass catalyzed by Dpo4 or a human Y-family polymerase.
+We have developed a novel high-throughput short oligonucleotide sequencing assay (SOSA) to determine the DNA sequence of lesion bypass products synthesized by the Y-family enzymes.
+A better knowledge of the Y-family polymerases based on our results will facilitate the understanding of cancer formation.